Investigations into Proof Structures: Relating Formal Human Proofs with ATP Proofs

 \centerskip

 \centerskip

-Alfred Tarski in 1925 raised the problem to characterize \IF by a single axiom and solved it with a general technique for packaging axioms together,\footnote{On this technique, see \cite{rezus:1982,rezus:tc:2016,rezus:tarski:2019}.} which inherently produced very long axioms.
+Alfred Tarski in 1925 raised the problem to characterize \IF by a single axiom and solved it with a general technique for packaging axioms together,\footnote{This technique was reconstructed by Adrian Rezuş \cite{rezus:1982,rezus:tc:2016,rezus:tarski:2019}.} which inherently produced very long axioms.
 Jan \Lukasiewicz worked on shortening them, initially by modifying Tarski's packaging method \cite{luk:1948}.
 As of 1926, the shortest known single axioms, found by \Lukasiewicz and Mordechaj Wajsberg, had 25 letters in \Lukasiewicz parenthesis-free notation~\cite[p.~43]{luk:tarski:aussagenkalkuel:1930}.
 Two further single axioms consisting of 17~letters were found by \Lukasiewicz in 1930 and 1932 \cite{luk:1948,sobocinski:1932,rezus:tarski:2019}.
-In 1936 he then found the \emph{shortest} single axiom \cite{luk:1948}, which in the literature is nicknamed after him.\footnote{Recently, in \cite{ulrich:single:2016} single axioms and axiom-pairs for further logics were developed.
-That paper also surveys the known single axioms for implicational logic and provides references to a uniqueness result about \Lukasiewicz's shortest axiom, e.g., \cite{thomas:final}.}
+In 1936 he then found the \emph{shortest} single axiom \cite{luk:1948}, which in the literature is nicknamed after him.\footnote{In modern times Dolph Ulrich developed single axioms and axiom-pairs for further logics \cite{ulrich:single:2016}.
+His paper also surveys the known single axioms for implicational logic and provides references to a uniqueness result about \Lukasiewicz's shortest axiom, e.g., \cite{thomas:final}.}

 \centerskip

 \centerskip